echotyler/DiscordRichPresence/README.md

 # Discord Rich Presence for Slope Plus
+Install Instructions: Download the latest mod release (obviously)<br>
-Install Instructions: Install Melonloader and place the contents of the .zip into the root directory of the game.
+Install MelonLoader<br>Place the contents of the .zip into the root directory of Slope Plus.